Technical SEO

 Schema markup in JSON-LD format gives search engines and AI models a machine-readable summary of your page.
 It defines:

-The entities involved (Organization, Person, Place, CreativeWork)
+• The entities involved

-The attributes and relationships between those entities
+• The attributes and relationships between those entities

 For B2B and SaaS sites, a practical schema roadmap usually includes:

-FAQPage Schema on pages with distinct Q&A sections.
+• FAQPage schema on distinct Q&A sections

-HowTo on step-by-step tutorials.
+• HowTo markup on step-by-step tutorials

 That is the kind of structure AI systems look for when deciding whether to quote you, show your logo, or use your copy to answer a query.